 Its gun-like appearance also makes it easy to insert, point and shoot.
 So as much as its appearance might seem like a gimmick, it does actually have some practical benefits as well.

-It comes with four needles, giving you much more choice than any of the other models on this list, and it also comes packed with a cleaning brush.
+It comes with four needles, giving you much more choice than any of the other models on this list, and it also comes packed with a brush, making it extremely easy to clean.

 What I like